Radiation House

 Radiation House (ラジエーションハウス, Rajiēshon Hausu) is a Japanese manga series written by Tomohiro Yokomaku and illustrated by Taishi Mori.
 It has been serialized in Shueisha's seinen manga magazine Grand Jump since October 2015.
 A two-season television drama adaptation, consisting of 11 episodes each, was broadcast on Fuji TV from April 2019 to December 2021.
 A live-action film premiered in April 2022.

+Plot

+Iori Igarashi is a talented but socially awkward medical radiographer.
+He is given a chance to work at a hospital run by his childhood friend, An Amakasu.
+However, An does not seem to remember him, let alone recognize him.
+Nonetheless, Iori won't allow his personal feelings to get in the way of his work.
+He will continue to do his job to help his patients and the hospital staff.

 Media

 Manga

 Written by Tomohiro Yokomaku and illustrated by Taishi Mori, Radiation House started in Shueisha's seinen manga magazine Grand Jump on October 21, 2015.
 In February 2023, it was announced that the manga would enter on hiatus due to Mori's poor health; it resumed on April 19 of the same year.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on June 17, 2016.
-As of November 19, 2025, 19 volumes have been released.
+As of April 17, 2026, 20 volumes have been released.